apache/carbondata/docs/data-management-on-carbondata.md

   [ WHERE { <filter_condition> } ]
   ```

-  alternatively the following the command can also be used for updating the CarbonData Table :
+  alternatively the following command can also be used for updating the CarbonData Table :

   ```
   UPDATE <table_name>